ProductiveRage/CssMinifier/README.md

 then the value "@color" will will not be overwritten in the parent scope, if it exists, but this is compiled to

-    body div.header{color:#4D926F}
+    html div.header{color:#4D926F}

-But use of **LessCssOpeningBodyTagRenamer** and **ContentReplacingTextFileLoader** can allow the body tag to exist in the source and for the scope to be restricted, but for the output to be
+But use of **LessCssOpeningHtmlTagRenamer** and **ContentReplacingTextFileLoader** can allow the html tag to exist in the source and for the scope to be restricted, but for the output to be

     div.header{color:#4D926F}